Ayu200git/Ayu200git/README.md

 👀 I’m interested in exploring new technologies and building innovative solutions for real world problems.

-🌱 I’m currently learning software Development Tevhnologies (like web development - Full Stack development) to enhance my skills.
+🌱 I’m currntly exploring new software Development Tevhnologies to enhance my skills.

 💞️ I’m looking to collaborate on open-source projects related to Web Development.